Updated 2021: Energy Star and RG&E Rebates in Rochester, NY

 NEEP Cold Climate Requirements for Heat Pumps

 When it comes to heat pumps, the RG&E rebates are generally available to any units that meet the Northeast Energy Efficiency Partnerships (NEEP) requirements for cold-climate heat pumps.
-If you’re not sure if the one you’re considering meets these requirements, ask your contractor before purchasing it.
+If you’re not sure if the one you’re considering meets these requirements, we'd be happy to help you.

-In fact, having a qualified, skilled tech with a reputable company is an important part of getting the rebates.
+Purchasing from a reputable company with qualified, skilled techs is an important part of getting the rebates.
 It’s a good way to make sure whatever you’re purchasing will meet the requirements, as a professional HVAC tech knows the industry inside and out.
 And, you’ll be sure to keep the warranties valid by using a company certified to work on that equipment.

 Annual Fuel Utilization Efficiency Ratings